martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Behavior for Application-Limited Flows {#app-limited}

+A flow is application-limited if it is currently sending less than what is allowed by the congestion window.
+This can happen if the flow is limited by either the sender application or the receiver application (via the receiver advertised window) and thus sends less data than what is allowed by the sender's congestion window.

-CUBIC does not increase its congestion window size if a flow is currently limited by the application instead of the congestion window.
+CUBIC does not increase its congestion window if a flow is application-limited.
 {{win-inc}} requires that *t* in {{eq1}} does not include application-limited periods, such as idle periods, otherwise W<sub>cubic</sub>(*t*) might be very high after restarting from these